| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 didn't like how long it took to get them started.
 It slowed down his show.
 Yet, he always

+had a couple of sprint shows each year.
 So the race at Fulton is moved to Aug 8th and that left the first

 weekend of May open and Black Rock Speedway decided to move their race from May 15th to